Lots of words flying around in the social media arena about Authority.

-“possessing special skill or knowledge; trained by practice; skillful or skilled (often fol. by in or at): an expert driver; to be expert at driving a car.”
+“possessing special skill or knowledge; trained by practice; skillful or skilled (often fol. by or ):

 Many people have joined the social media zone, and for the marketers out there, it seems to have become a literal “feeding frenzy” for new business.
 And all you have to do is see all the new direct messages, ads, posts, emails, articles, the endless list of events, and giveaways to see that this it truly is an active marketplace.
 But that somewhat goes against totally the culture and meaning of social media.

 Social media is about GIVING, and then maybe marketing.
 It is about SOWING and then maybe reaping after a time.
 It is about TRANSFORMING and then maybe a transaction after that has occurred.

 THAT is what the process and culture is about I believe.
 And there is NOTHING WRONG at all profiting for your efforts.
 We do everyday.
 BUT in social media, following the cultural Leadership process that has been evolving of giving and making a difference is critical I believe.
 You CANNOT short circuit that path and be a Leader in social Media.

 But there is a REAL challenge with that with some folks in the marketplace, as it goes totally against the grain with internet and traditional marketing.
 Yes, social media is still in diapers, but it is growing and becoming larger everyday attracting many different types of people.